htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/features.md

 #### Symptom Information
 To help patients understand their symptoms and learn what to do about them we provide them with short explanations.
 All our information needs to be based on scientific sources.
-The source we currently use is the brochure ["Empfehlungen zur Unterstützung einer selbstständigen Rehabilitation nach COVID-19-bedingter Erkrankung"](https://apps.who.int/iris/bitstream/handle/10665/345019/WHO-EURO-2021-855-40590-60116-ger.pdf), second edition, published by the WHO Regionalbüro für Europa in 2021.
+One of the sources we currently use is the brochure ["Empfehlungen zur Unterstützung einer selbstständigen Rehabilitation nach COVID-19-bedingter Erkrankung"](https://apps.who.int/iris/bitstream/handle/10665/345019/WHO-EURO-2021-855-40590-60116-ger.pdf), second edition, published by the WHO Regionalbüro für Europa in 2021.